cdoublev/css/doc/README.md

 `node.definition.name` is used to resolve specific [state transition actions](#State-machine) for this production, is pushed into `node.value.types` after parsing, and is used to serialize `node.value` according to the specific rules defined for this type.

-`node.state.status` represents the finite [state](#State-machine) of the node. `node.state.extended` is a `Map` that is primarily intended to be updated by descendant nodes to signal a pending substitution, increment a countor of calculation values and random functions, etc.
+`node.state.status` represents the finite [state](#State-machine) of the node. `node.state.extended` is a `Map` that is primarily intended to be updated by descendant nodes to signal a pending substitution, increment a counter of calculation values and random functions, etc.

 `node.value` is initially `undefined`.
 A node representing a rule is assigned its CSSOM representation *before* parsing its block value.
 All other nodes are assigned the successful parse result, which can be: